 Tuolumne Meadows to Glen Aulin High Sierra Camp is a 12.4 mile moderately trafficked out and back trail located near Long Barn, California that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from June until October.
+The trail offers a number of activity options and is best used from June until October.
 Horses are also able to use this trail.

 Great hike along the meandering Tuolumne River.